 Our business and our customers are far too important for us to chance even one email not getting through the computerized spam filter being used at GoDaddy (that is where we bought our domain name).

 Keep in mind here, we do think a domain name email address is a lot more professional, however looking professional and actually receiving your communication has to be highly considered.
 Honestly, if you are going to buy a domain name & domain name email to match, you should use G Suite by Google just to ensure you actually receive ALL emails, even if it is in the spam folder.
 It is easy to handle it when it is there, impossible to handle if you don’t ever get it because it was blocked before it got to your spam folder.

 Why Do We Recommend GMail?

 I suppose it is because in all our years we have personally witnessed that it is the most reliable and secure email service provider out there, in as far as customers actually finding “lost” emails from us in the spam folder as opposed to it just never arrived.
-That is why we use gmail for our company, in the form of G Suite by Google – an no, we are in no way affiliated with them nor do we get referral commissions.
+That is why we use Gmail for our company, in the form of G Suite by Google – and no, we are in no way affiliated with them nor do we get referral commissions.
 We just want and need reliability.

-To be clear though, even gmail sends important emails to spam and you have to whitelist important email senders.
+To be clear though, even Gmail sends important emails to spam and you have to whitelist important email senders.

 I hope this wasn’t confusing and I hope it helps you with everything you do business-wise, moving forward.